100+ datasets found

 • navigation (boolean): interactions that allow moving, zooming, panning, rotating, and scrolling the view but only when applied to the visualisation and not to the web page.
 It also includes “drill” interactions (to navigate through different levels or portions of data detail, often generating a new view that replaces or accompanies the original) and “expand” interactions generating new perspectives on data by expanding and collapsing nodes.

-• arrangement (boolean): methods to organise visualisation elements (symbols, glyphs, etc.) or
+• arrangement (boolean): the organisation of visualisation elements (symbols, glyphs, etc.) or multi-visualisation layouts spatially through drag and drop or

 Share